Western Colorado University: Residence halls

-Western has 10 on-campus residence halls.
-Five have traditional, two-person rooms, three are suite-style and two are apartments.
+Western has 5 on-campus residence halls.
+Two have traditional, two-person rooms intended for first-year students which are the Escalante Complex and Ute Hall.
+For returning students, the Mears Complex offers suite style living.
+Then the Chipeta and Pinnacles apartments are designed for older students and returning undergraduates.
 All students are required to live on campus for their first two years.